SpartzInc/automation_object/docs/examples/ios/README.md

 ## iOS Example

-This example is to show how you can use AutomationObject framework to automate apps.
-I also recommend you use their GUI application to grab all the xPaths and layout your blueprints from their.
+This example is to show how you can use AutomationObject framework to automate iOS apps.
+I also recommend you use their GUI application to grab all the xPaths and layout your blueprints from these.

 I did not automate the entire app, just wanted to give you an idea on how to automate iOS apps.